cognitive-engineering-lab/repo-quest/GUIDE.md

 * Unlike a normal textbook, a quest is highly stateful.
 Once you go to a new chapter, you can't go back to the previous one, or undo changes (without deleting the repo and starting again).

-* A quest is setup such that you should write code in one set of files, and the starter code is provided in a different set of files.
+* A quest is setup such that you should write code in one place (file, block of text, etc.), and starter code is provided in a different place.
 That way, the starter code should never cause a merge conflict with your changes.
 However, if you commit changes outside the "game area" (so to speak), you will probably cause a merge conflict.

-  In these cases, RepoQuest's fallback behavior is to create a PR that hard resets your repo to the reference repo.
+  In these cases, RepoQuest's fallback behavior is to create a PR that hard resets your repo to a known good state.
 This lets you proceed with the quest, but it replaces your running solution with the reference solution.
 These PRs will be tagged with a `reset` label.

   The goal of RepoQuest is to avoid hard resets at all costs (except when you explicitly ask for the reference solution).
 If you encounter a hard reset, please let us know!